 */

 The code listing above is almost the equivalent of the Ruby HelloWorld class we created in our previous section about unit testing.
-In the next we'll extend our Ruby program to have a similar main method and a similar output method in our discussion on why interfaces are not needed in a duck typed language.
+In the next section, we'll extend our Ruby program to have a similar main method and a similar output method in our discussion on why interfaces are not needed in a duck typed language.

 And why don't I need interfaces now?